-As of July 2022, approximately 157 federally recognized tribes are operating as SORNA registration jurisdictions and have established, or are in the process of establishing, a sex offender registration and notification program.
-Of those, 136 have substantially implemented SORNA.
+As of July 2024, approximately 157 federally recognized tribes are operating as SORNA registration jurisdictions and have established, or are in the process of establishing, a sex offender registration and notification program.
+Of those, 137 have substantially implemented SORNA.
 Some tribes have even passed more rigorous registration requirements than the states within which they are located.

-There are a host of unique legal issues specific to Indian Country that may arise, including jurisdictional issues, challenges under the Double Jeopardy Clause of the Fifth Amendment, Sixth Amendment challenges raised by persons who were convicted by tribal courts, and the exclusion of certain individuals from tribal lands, as well as issues concerning the registration of tribal sex offenders and/or the enforcement of sex offender registration requirements against native
+There are a host of unique legal issues specific to Indian Country that may arise, including jurisdictional issues, challenges under the Double Jeopardy Clause of the Fifth Amendment, Sixth Amendment challenges raised by persons who were convicted by tribal courts, and the

-United States v.
-Begay, 622 F.3d 1187, 1195-97 (9th Cir.
-2010) (holding that "a sex offender must register with, and keep his registration current with, every jurisdiction in which he resides, works, or goes to school" and therefore sex offenders living in Navajo Nation were required to keep their registration current with both Arizona and the tribe under SORNA), abrogated on other grounds, United States v.
+SORNA), abrogated on other grounds, United States v.
 DeJarnette, 741 F.3d 971 (9th Cir.
 2013); State v.
 John, 308 P.3d 1208, 1212 (Ariz.
 Ct.
 App.
 2013) (holding that tribal member convicted of a federal sex offense who resides on tribal land in Arizona could not be prosecuted under state law for failure to register unless that tribe's registration responsibilities had been delegated to the state via SORNA's delegation procedure); State v.
 Atcitty, 215 P.3d 90, 98 (N.M.
 Ct.
 App.
 2009) (holding that New Mexico lacked authority to require offenders, who were enrolled members of Navajo Nation, resided on tribal lands, and had been convicted of federal sex offenses, to register as sex offenders); State v.
 Cayenne, No. 49696-8-11, 2018 WL 3154379, at \3-4 (Wash.
 Ct.
 App.
 June 26, 2018) (addressing issue of whether an offender who exclusively lives, works, and attends school on tribal land can be compelled to register with the state within which that tribal land is located and holding that offender could not be convicted of failure to register in state court when the trial court excluded evidence that he had registered with the Chehalis Tribe).

-&lt;sup>110 A list of tribes that have substantially implemented SORNA is available at SMART's SORNA Implementation Status page.
+A list of tribes that have substantially implemented SORNA is available at SMART's SORNA Implementation Status page.
 Many of the tribes that have substantially implemented SORNA have used the Tribal Model Code, which was developed by Indian Law experts in conjunction with the SMART Office and fully covers all of SORNA's requirements.

-&lt;sup>111 This often occurs when a tribe is located within a state that has not substantially implemented SORNA.
+This often occurs when a tribe is located within a state that has not substantially implemented SORNA.
 One example includes the Confederated Tribes of the Umatilla Indian Reservation (Umatilla), located within Oregon.
 Umatilla was one of the first tribes to substantially implement SORNA and, unlike Oregon, meets all of SORNA's requirements.